 Once the noodles have reached your desired level of dryness, add the sprouts and greens.
 Cook until the greens have wilted, just a minute or two.

 Garnish with shrimp chips, a fried egg or tomato slices.
 If you prefer spicy, serve with a side of sambal or hot sauce.

 Learn how to wield a wok for delicious, restaurant-quality meals in minutes!
-Join along as “The Wok Guru” Grace Young helps you sizzle your way to stir-fry success in the online Bluprint class The Art of Stir-Frying.
+Join along as “The Wok Guru” Grace Young helps you sizzle your way to stir-fry success in the online Craftsy class The Art of Stir-Frying.

 What variations will you try with your mie goreng?